ajaquith/securitymetrics/README.md

 Deployment to GitHub Pages via GitHub Actions is as described in Hugo’s [guide](https://gohugo.io/hosting-and-deployment/hosting-on-github/):

 1. Create a custom GitHub workflow `.github/workflows/hugo.workflow` in the local Git repo.

 2. Set up a GitHub Action which will automatically regenerate the website on when the repo update is pushed.

-Note: `hugo.workflow` contains the hard-coded Hugo version to use.
-The version number in `jobs/build/env` should not be prefixed with a `v.` In addition, the Hugo version GitHub downloads is hard-coded to use a particular version of Go.
-Use the same versions in the local dev environment.

 3. Add and verify the domain `securitymetrics.org`.
 Using the GitHub UI in the repo, configure Pages to use the custom domain `www.securitymetrics.org`.
-No CNAME text files appear to be needed.
+Unlike earlier versions of GitHub Pages, no CNAME text files appear to be needed.

+4. After the workflow has been verified as working, change the branch that will autodeploy (in `on:/push:/branches:`) from `main` to `master`.

+Note: the section `jobs:/build:/env:` in `hugo.workflow` contains the hard-coded version of Hugo to use for building the site.
+The version number should _not_ be prefixed with a `v.` In addition, the Hugo version that GitHub downloads is hard-coded to use a particular version of Go.
+When testing local working copies, make sure to use the same version of Go.